zoereedviz/spotfiy_api/README.md

 popularity = (data["popularity"])

-    # Putting this together into a sentance:
+# Put this together into a sentance, and use the Python print function to output a string
 print(name, "has", followers, "followers on Spotify, with an artist popularity of", popularity, "- their photo can be viewed via", image_url)
 ```